WSUCEG-7140/A-Team/meeting_minutes/20230710_Meeting Minutes_Standup.md

 I have completed working on Issue 8 for implementing API to update the details of existing products in the database.
 I have also completed working on Issue 9 and implemented API for removing specific product from the database.

 Mousami Khadilkar:
+I have completed working on Issue 71 API endpoints for retrieving unit of measure and completed it .
+I also completed the issue 73 API endpoints for updating the details of existing order in the database and checked the functionality.

 ## Additional Notes:
 NONE